topo-gps/ios-manual/en/routes/routes_unload.rst

 The routes with a gray background are currently loaded on the map.
 If you tap a gray item, it will be removed immediately on from the map.

-It is also possible to remove all loaded routes from the map at once by tapping: More (top right in the Routes tab) > Remove all from map.
+It is also possible to remove all loaded routes from the map at once by tapping: More (top right in the saved routes screen) > Remove all from map.

 Map
 ~~~